Defects in N=1 minimal models and RG flows: Acknowledgements

 \section{Acknowledgements}

 This paper is largely based on the Master thesis \cite{Merkens} of one of us (LM).
-MRG thanks Yu Nakayama for a useful conversation, as well as Rajesh Gopakumar and Wolfgang Lerche for discussions about related topics.
+MRG thanks Yu Nakayama for useful conversations, as well as Rajesh Gopakumar and Wolfgang Lerche for discussions about related topics.
+We also acknowledge useful correspondences with Yoshiki Fukusumi and Ken Kikuchi after a first version of the paper appeared on the arXiv.
+Finally, we thank the anonymous referee for various useful suggestions concerning the interplay between the defects and the fermion number symmetry.
 The work of the group at ETH is supported by a personal grant of MRG from the Swiss National Science Foundation, by the Simons Foundation grant 994306 (Simons Collaboration on Confinement and QCD Strings), as well as the NCCR SwissMAP that is also funded by the Swiss National Science Foundation.
-The work of LM at Humboldt University is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Projektnummer 417533893/GRK2575 “Rethinking Quantum Field Theory”.